msaari/18sh/readme.md

 designed with formulas to avoid entering the same data twice, but I wanted to try how an interactive shell would work.

+18SH follows semantic versioning; the biggest catch is that save file compatibility is only guaranteed within major versions.

 ## Usage

 Run 18SH with Node: